-The course is divided into four modules and their purpose is to introduce, develop, broaden and extend trainees’ knowledge of their subject.
 Most pathway sessions take place at Pittville School in Cheltenham on a Thursday afternoon.
 Some sessions are held at other local schools.
 A visit to the ASE conference extends trainees’ subject knowledge and provides ideas for enriching the teaching of physics.
 Trainees also benefit from links to STEM Learning, with GITEP involved in the Science Learning Partnership for Gloucestershire and Wiltshire, and to the Cheltenham Science Festival.

 |Balcarras School (School Direct)|